jdspugh/jdspugh.github.io/_posts/2023-03-03-smart-contract-checker.md

 Proxy contracts can be a good thing if the developer wants to upgrade the existing functionality or fix bugs or exploits.
 Of course there is also the risk that they inadvertantly introduce new bugs, which is a risk even with the most well meaning developers.

 The proxy contract pattern is of short term benefit only.
 The problems comes when the Dapp becomes successful.
 Now the temptation to abuse the power comes into play and there is little stopping it.
 Most proxy contracts today are protected by a single admin.

 Potentially a vote from the community members could be used to guard the code changes instead of a single admin.
 This could provide adequate decentralisation but I don't know of any proxy contracts using this method as of yet.
-Even so there is still the risk the new code could introduce unforseen bugs.
+Even with decentralised proxy contracts there is still the risk that the new code could introduce unforseen bugs.
+But it's a much better option that a centralised admin.

-The proxy contract allows the admin to completely override the smart contract and run any other code in its place.
-The new code could be specifically designed to steal user's funds held or controlled by the smart contract.
+Proxy contracts allow the admins to completely override the smart contract and run any other code in its place.
+The new code, in the worst case, could be specifically designed to steal user's funds held or to be otherwise controlled by the smart contract.

-In my view Dapps should be deployed as immutable, decentralised smart contracts (i.e. avoiding the proxy contract pattern).
-They may well contain bugs in which case they will hopefully soon be found before too much investment has been made in the Dapp.
+In my view, to stay with the ethos of blockchain decentralisation, Dapps should be deployed as immutable smart contracts (i.e. avoiding the proxy contract pattern).
+They may well contain bugs in which case they will hopefully soon be found (through auditing or experience using the contract) before too much investment has been made in the Dapp.
 Bugs can also be largely mitigated by reserving a significant portion of its funds for bug bounty programs that white hat hackers can mutually benefit from.
 Hackers would rather benefit from legal rewards than have the complications of covering their tracks and risking jail time or other repercussions.

 In the long term, as time progresses, certain immutable, decentralised smart contracts will prove themselves to be bullet proof and will last forever on blockchains, bug free, efficiently automating tasks for years to come.

 # Other forms of Smart Contract Centralisation

-It is often the case that an admin is assigned to a smart contract upon creation.
-The admin privleges can be transfered to other users after creation.
+Apart from proxy contracts, in the case of decentralised smart contract, is often the case that a single centralised admin is assigned to the smart contract upon the contract's creation.
+The admin privleges can often be allowed to be transfered to other users after creation.
 The privleges can be used to activate features of the smart contract not available to other users.
 This is risky to the users if the smart contract allows admins to do things that could be detrimental to other users of the Dapp.

+An example of detrimental actions would be minting new tokens for an ERC20 contract and squandering them (if they are put to good use then minting can be beneficial).
+If there is no limit on this it's possible for the admin to mint a lot of new tokens and sell them causeing the price of the token to fall and diluting the worth of the other holders of the token.
+Again it's the temptation of centralised power on powerful smart contracts that should be avoided.

-This form of centralisation differs significantly from certralisation due to proxy contracts.
-The smart contract code is on the blockchain, is immutable, and can be audited by anyone at anytime.
+This form of centralisation in decentralised smart contracts differs significantly from certralised proxy contracts.
+The decentralised smart contract code is immutably on the blockchain and can be audited by anyone at anytime.
 So you can know what exploits (if any) the admin may attempt.
-In the case of a proxy contract you have no way to predict what the new smart contract might do and how you could be exploited.
-This is what makes them the most dangerous of all and is why they will be the focus of the rest of this article.
+In the case of any proxy contract you have no way to predict what the new smart contract might do and how it could be exploited.
+This is what makes them the most dangerous of all for the users and is why they will be the focus of the rest of this article.

 # Project Goals